-The promised retirement benefits at 31 March 2024 have been projected using a roll forward approximation from the latest formal funding valuation as at 31 March 2022.
+The promised retirement benefits at 31 March 2025 have been projected using a roll forward approximation from the latest formal funding valuation as at 31 March 2022.
 The approximation involved in the roll forward model means that the split of benefits between the three classes of member may not be reliable.
-However, the actuary is satisfied that the total figure is a reasonable estimate of the actuarial present value of benefit promises.
+However, I am satisfied that the total figure is a reasonable estimate of the actuarial present value of benefit promises.

-The above figures include both vested and non-vested benefits, although the latter is assumed to have a negligible value.
-The actuary has not made any allowance for unfunded benefits.
+The figures include both vested and non-vested benefits, although the latter is assumed to have a negligible value.
+Further, I have not made any allowance for unfunded benefits.

 It should be noted the above figures are appropriate for the Administering Authority only for preparation of the pension fund accounts.
-They should not be used for any other purpose (i.e., comparing against liability measures on a funding basis or a cessation basis).
+They should not be used for any other purpose (i.e. comparing against liability measures on a funding basis or a cessation basis).